Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours

 No. DSNAP applicants must report food loss.
 If you are a current SNAP recipient and lost food due to a power outage of 24+ straight hours, you may be eligible for Replacement SNAP benefits.
-For more information, visit www.dcfs.la.gov/SNAPLaura.

 How is DSNAP eligibility calculated?

 Eligibility for DSNAP benefits is determined by looking at the applicant’s take-home pay (earned and unearned) in the designated 30-day time-period, adding all available cash resources (including checking and savings balances), and deducting the total dollar amount of money spent or expected to be spent on any disaster-related expense - that has not already been reimbursed - during the designated 30-day period.